1. Homekeyboard_arrow_right

 Curators: Alejandra Bosch and Pablo Alfaro

-Curators’ Biography: Pablo Alfaro Vial.
-UC Architect, Master of Landscape Architecture from the University of California, Berkeley.
+Pablo Alfaro is a UC architect and Master of Landscape Architecture from the University of California, Berkeley.
 Since 2008, he has collaborated with several national and international landscape architecture firms.
 He currently works designing large-scale landscape projects in both China and Saudi Arabia in collaboration with Ned Kahn Studios and TLS Landscape Architecture.
 In 2018, he founded LANDMRX_ with Kushal Lachhwani, an independent practice dedicated to landscape project design at the intersection of art, ecology, and technology.
 Pablo is a professor in the Master of Landscape Architecture program at the Pontifical Catholic University of Chile (MAPA UC) and the Design Lab UAI.

-Alejandra Bosch Kreis.
-UC Architect and Master of Arts from the Landscape Urbanism Programme at the Architectural Association.
-After collaborating with firms such as Aecom and Groundlab, in 2009 she founded Lyon Bosch Arquitectos with Arturo Lyon, developing architecture, urban design, and public space projects.
+Alejandra Bosch is a UC architect and Master of Arts from the Landscape Urbanism Program at the Architectural Association.
+After collaborating with firms such as Aecom and Groundlab, she founded Lyon Bosch Arquitectos with Arturo Lyon in 2009, developing architecture, urban design, and public-space projects.
 In 2016, Danilo Martic joined as a partner, developing projects such as Nueva Alameda Providencia, the landscaping of the International Antarctic Center, and the New Plaza Baquedano.
 She is an assistant professor at the UC School of Architecture and, since 2022, head of the Master of Landscape Architecture program.
 Her work investigates the landscape as a catalyst for ecological and social relationships.

 Exhibition 3 – August 12 to October 9